RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 * Charts.
 If you need to make a decision and the data is available, make a chart.
 Charts give us clarity.
 This approach has served Bob Norris well for decades.

-* Recession-Resistent RE: Tough to find when Wall Street and the large private equity firms compete for assets by over-paying.
+* Recession-Resistant RE: Tough to find when Wall Street and the large private equity firms compete for assets by over-paying.
 It's great to sell to them, but what do you do next?

-### Recession-Resistent Investing

-When the economy hits the next recession, the best owners, operators, and investors will

 ### Hallway Track